Michael Jary: After WWII

 Shortly before the end of World War II Jary had founded his own ensemble.
 Just 19 days after the capitulation his group became the basis for the new Radio Berlin Tanzorchester (RBT) in East Berlin.
 He engaged among others Ilse Werner and Bully Buhlan.

 In 1948 he created his own production company, Michael Jary-Produktion, and maintained an office during the fifties in New York.
 He would have liked to have written musical scores for revue films as he had done in 1943 for the movie Karneval der Liebe.
 In 1949 he moved to Hamburg, and Jary was very successful as film score followed film score including „Leise rauscht es am Missouri“, „Das machen nur die Beine von Dolores“, „Mäki-Boogie“, „Heut' liegt was in der Luft“ and others.
 These songs were interpreted by artists such as Zarah Leander, Rosita Serrano, Evelyn Künneke, Gerhard Wendland, Heinz Rühmann, and Hans Albers.

 By the end of the fifties, „Mäki“, as he was called by his friends, restricted his output and shunned cheap movies.
 For the Eurovision Song Contest in 1960 he composed „Wir wollen niemals auseinandergehn“ for Heidi Brühl.
 It wasn't selected to represent Germany, but it went to the top of the German charts, and today it is one of the greatest successes of the history of the German Schlager.

 After this personal victory Jary returned to his roots.
 He composed the musical Nicole, that was first shown in Nürnberg in 1963 and would be celebrated later in Eastern Europe.
 He settled in his final domicile in Switzerland above the Lake of Lugano.
 He suffered from three heart attacks in 1973.

-Michael Jary died on 12 July 1988 in Munich, the site of his grave is in the Friedhof Ohlsdorf in Hamburg.
+Michael Jary died on 12 July 1988 in Munich.
+His grave is in the Friedhof Ohlsdorf in Hamburg.